-It has been approaching two years since I received my coveted permissions from the UK CAA so that I could carry our commercial aerial work using a drone legally.
-To achieve this took a not insignificant investment in time and money.
+It has been approaching two years (at the original time of writing) since I received my coveted permissions from the UK Civil Aviation Authority so that I could legally carry out commercial aerial work using a drone.
+To achieve this took a significant investment in both time and money.
 But now I am having second thoughts.
-Could one of the most significant freedoms in cinematography now be strangled out of existence?
+Could one of the most significant new freedoms in cinematography now be strangled out of existence?

 On the surface, it would seem that the drone industry is going from strength to strength.
 Well, at least DJI is.
 With new models being released in a seemingly continuous cycle, there is clearly a market hunger.
 The Phantom series, for example, just keeps getting better and better.
 Now with much higher bitrates than previous versions, decent quality video and high-quality stills are now much more possible.
 The Mavic and Karma have made such gear truly portable.

 The Inspire series has also taken great strides.
 The Inspire 2 is an incredible piece of engineering.
 For around £10k it is possible to purchase an aerial camera system that gives close to Alexa quality results.
 This would be amazing for a traditional ground-based camera, let alone an aerial system as sophisticated as this one.

 But what of the commercial viability of obtaining your legal permissions now?
 With many countries now employing a similar system to the UK’s CAA, it is a good time to ask.
 In the UK, the list of approved and active operators is now up to 2791 (at time of original publication), and it rises year on year.

 Some of these are hobbyists who want to make a sideline to their hobby.
 Others are pilots who have qualified in-house in their respective companies.
 Even so, the number is still high, given that the demand for aerial work pales into insignificance compared with the demand for traditional video production.
 Whatever service you offer with your Phantom, the chances are that your potential client either already uses someone else, or knows someone they could use.